Engee documentation

 Yes

-# Reverse current transfer ratio, BR — reverse current gain
+# Reverse current transfer ratio, BR — reverse current transmission coefficient

 Details

 The ideal maximum reverse current gain.
-This value is often not listed on manufacturers' datasheets because it is not essential when the transistor is biased to operate in the normal active region.
+This value is often not specified in manufacturers' technical data sheets, as it is not essential when the transistor is biased to operate in the normal active region.
 If the value is unknown and the transistor should not operate in the inverse region, use the default value of 1.

 Default value